Enhanced Filtering for Connectors in Exchange Online

 Apply to these users: Choose one of the following values:

-Apply to a small set of users: We recommend this option as an initial test of the feature.
+Apply to a small set of users: Select this value to configure a list of recipient email addresses that Enhanced Filtering for Connectors applies to.
+We recommend this value as an initial test of the feature.

-This option is only affective on messages where all recipients are specified here.
+This value is only affective on messages where all recipients are specified here.
 If a message contains any recipients that aren't specified here, normal filtering is applied to all recipients of the message.

-Apply to entire organization: We recommend this option after you've tested the feature on a small number of recipients first.
+Apply to entire organization: We recommend this value after you've tested the feature on a small number of recipients first.

 When you're finished, click Save.

-Use Exchange Online PowerShell to configure Enhanced Filtering for Connectors on an inbound connector
+Use Exchange Online PowerShell or Exchange Online Protection PowerShell to configure Enhanced Filtering for Connectors on an inbound connector

 To configure Enhanced Filtering for Connectors on an inbound connector, use the following syntax: